-Merry Christmas.
+Ante-Nicene Fathers.
 Here are the complete Ante-Nicene works subtitled “The Writings of the Fathers Down to A.D.
 325” – about 11.000 pages.
-The collection of books consists of 10 volumes (one volume is indexes and I could not find this in a electronic version) containing English translations of the majority of Early Christian writings.
+The collection of books consists of 10 volumes (last volume is the index) containing English translations of the majority of Early Christian writings.
 The period covers the beginning of Christianity until before the promulgation of the Nicene Creed at the First Council of Nicaea.
 The translations are very faithful, but sometimes rather old-fashioned to read, but they are rewarding.
-These translations are now in the Public Domain, they were first published in 1897 in United States.
+These translations are now in the Public Domain, they were first published in 1897 in the United States.
 My guess is that you would also be delighted to know that I also have the entire 14 volumes of Nicene and post-Nicene fathers of the Christian church as free PDF e-books.

 The files below are huge, please be patient when downloading.